Choquequirao: Discovery

 The Prefect of the Province of Apurimac, J.J.
 Nuñez, encouraged Hiram Bingham to visit the 'Cradle of Gold', in order to discover any Incan treasure.
 Bingham was a delegate to the 1908 First Pan American Scientific Congress and was in Cusco at the time.
 Bingham decided to visit Choquequirao in 1909 to determine if it was Vilcapampa, the Capital of the last four Incas.
 He found three groups of buildings, mummified bodies, and places where dynamite had been used in the search of treasure.
-Visitors who had recorded their names included Count de Sartiges, Jose Maria Tejada and Marcelino Leon, 1834, Jose Benigno Samanez, Juan Manuel Rivas Plata and Mariana Cisneros, 1861, and three Almanzas, Pio Mogrovejo, and their treasure hunting workmen, 1885.
 However, Bingham decided it was merely a frontier fortress, and it tempted him to search further.

 Location and layout

 Choquequirao is situated at an elevation of 3,000 m above sea level on a southwest-facing spur of a glaciated peak above the Apurimac River.
 The region is characterized by mountain topography and covered with Amazonian flora and fauna.
 It is 98 km west of Cusco, in the Vilcabamba range.
 The complex covers 6 km2.
 Architecturally it is similar to Machu Picchu.
 The main structures, such as temples, huacas, elite residences, and fountain/bath systems are concentrated around two plazas along the crest of the ridge, which encompass approximately 2 km2 and follow Inca urban design.
 Also there is a conglomeration of common buildings clustered away from the plaza.
+The ruins are buildings and terraces at levels above and below Sunch'u Pata, the truncated hill top.
+The hilltop was anciently leveled and ringed with stones to create a 30 by 50 m platform.
 Excavations and surface items suggest they were probably used for workshops and food preparation.
 Most buildings are well-preserved and well-restored; restoration continues.

 The terrain around the site was greatly modified.
-The central area of the site was leveled artificially and the surrounding hillsides were terraced to allow cultivation and small residential areas.
-The typical Inca terraces form the largest constructions on site.
+The central area of the site was leveled artificially and the surrounding hillsides were terraced to allow cultivation and small residential areas.The typical Inca terraces form the largest constructions on site.

 Many of the ceremonial structures are associated with water.
 There are two unusual temple wak'a sites that lie several hundred meters lower than the two plazas.
 These are carefully crafted step terraces down a steep slope are designed around water.
 The site also contains a number of ceremonial structures such as the large usnu built on a truncated hill, the Giant Staircase, and an aqueduct providing water to the water shrines.